match-Misc/connect-four-ai/README.md

 - **[Software Setup Guide](./docs/software-setup.md)** - Step-by-step instructions for setting up the development environment and installing dependencies
 - **[Hardware Setup Guide](./docs/hardware-setup.md)** - Physical setup instructions for robotic implementations and hardware requirements
 - **[Basic Skills](./docs/basic-skills.md)** - Basic operations for the robotic system
+- **[Understanding the UR Robot Program](./docs/robot-program.md)** - How the UR program works, teaching the tray and board positions, socket connection to the NUC, and the digital I/Os